Gunjal-Aditi/Business_Insights-360/README.md

 ## 🎯Project Outcome

-By using this report, decisions can be taken based on the data.
-Further it will help in answering n number of why questions based on the situations.
+By using this report, decisions can be made based on the data.
+Further, it will help in answering n number of why questions based on the situation.